-Unai Emery succeeds Arsene Wenger as new Arsenal boss
+Unai Emery succeeds Arsene Wenger as Arsenal boss

 Emery announced his decision to leave PSG last month after two seasons in charge.

+As well as a league title, he also won four domestic cups with the big-spending Parisians.

+PSG President Al-Khelaifi described Emery's decision not to renew his contract as a "huge disappointment for Paris, for the club, for the players and for the fans."

-Arsenal chief executive Ivan Gazidis said the 46-year-old was the "ideal" person for the north Londoners.
+On Wednesday, Arsenal chief executive Ivan Gazidis said the 46-year-old was the "ideal" person for the north Londoners.

 "Unai has an outstanding track record of success throughout his career, has developed some of the best young talent in Europe and plays an exciting, progressive style of football that fits Arsenal perfectly," Gazidis said in a statement.